notmaurox/BioinformaticsLabReports/README.md

 **Lab4:** Investigation of Developmental and Shh Gene Regulatory Regions: A Differential Expression Analysis of RNA+ChIP-Sequencing Data

+**Lab5:** Can Reading Ones Genome Provide Information On Who They Are: An Investigation of Eye Color Using GWAS and Mathematical Modeling.

 ## Skills Covered
 - UNIX navigation (Lab1)
 - Github (Lab1)